seth5400/Barber-Shop-Queue-Booking-System/README.md

 A web-based system for managing barber shop appointments and queues efficiently.
 Built with **Spring Boot** for backend and **Thymeleaf** templates for frontend.

+## About This Project
+This project is a collaborative work between me and my friend.
+It was developed as part of our shared learning experience to create a functional Barber Shop Queue Booking System.

 ## Features
 - User registration and login system
 - Appointment booking with barber selection